legends2k/blog/content/note/cg_resources.md

 However, I’ve seen library and tooling availability _w.r.t.
 CG_ more in C and C++.

-* [WebGL Academy][webgl_academy] is the most interactive tutorial out there teaching 3D computer graphics with step by step code walk-through and showing what changed on screen.
-It starts with the basics and goes on to cover advanced topics like PCF, distance mapping, variance shadow mapping, deferred shading, etc.
-* [WebGL2 Fundamentals][] is a very good introduction to 2D and 3D computer graphics using WebGL by Gregg Tavares.
+* [WebGL2 Fundamentals][] is a very good introduction to 2D and 3D computer graphics using WebGL2 by Gregg Tavares.
 He also has
   - [WebGL samples][webgl_samples]
   - [WebGPU Fundamentals][]
-  - [WebGL Fundamentals][]
+  - [WebGL Fundamentals][] (prefer WebGL2 - more modern, less legacy cruft)
+* [WebGL Academy][webgl_academy] is the most interactive tutorial out there teaching 3D computer graphics with step by step code walk-through and showing what changed on screen.
+It starts with the basics and goes on to cover advanced topics like PCF, distance mapping, variance shadow mapping, deferred shading, etc.

-## Ray Tracing
+# Ray Tracing

 Most aforementioned resources are for real-time or online rendering where 30 to 60 frames are pumped on screen every second by a _rasterizer_.
 Another branch of CG is offline rendering: every frame takes minutes (or sometimes hours!) to render on a single computer by a _ray tracer_.
 For these, per-frame render time isn’t a problem; they value visual quality.
 Once rendered, the output can be viewed at leisure, without any user input business.